-From diet and exercise support to fertility tracking, mindfulness, stress management apps, there is an app available to nourish your mind, body, and spirit.
+From diet and exercise support to fertility tracking, mindfulness, stress management apps, an app is available to nourish your mind, body, and spirit.

 5 Health Apps to Support Women’s Minds, Bodies, and Spirits

-As you review our list, ask yourself where the “weak spots” are in your overall health plan.
-There’s no need to reinvent the wheel, so only add an app that helps to remind you to focus on something that’s lacking in your current, day-to-day, health routine.
+Ask yourself where the “weak spots” are in your overall health plan as you review our list.
+There’s no need to reinvent the wheel, so only add an app that helps to remind you to focus on something that’s lacking in your current, day-to-day health routine.

-If there was one app we wish all of our patients had immediately at hand it would be Period Tracker or something similar.
+If there were one app we wish all of our patients had immediately at hand, it would be Flo or something similar.
 There are two reasons for this.
-First, it would speed things right along in your immediate office intake process.
-When we ask you “when was the first day of your most recent period…,” you’d be able to answer quickly and accurately every single time.
+First, it would speed things up in your immediate office intake process.
+When we ask you, “when was the first day of your most recent period…,” you’d be able to answer quickly and accurately every single time.